 AI as the Great Equaliser: Neurodiversity, Disclosure, and the Tools That Change Everything

-Picture someone at their desk, composing an email.
-They've been at it for forty minutes.
-Not because the message is complex — it's three paragraphs about a project update.
-But every sentence feels like a trap.
-Too direct and they'll be called blunt.
-Too casual and the intent gets lost.
-They rewrite the opening line for the sixth time, wondering if the tone sounds angry when they mean it to sound neutral.
+Anne Brown used to spend forty minutes on a single email.
+Not because the message was complex — three paragraphs about a project update — but because every sentence felt like a trap.
+Too direct and she'd be called blunt.
+Too casual and the intent got lost.
+She'd rewrite the opening line a sixth time, wondering whether neutral read as angry.

 The Scale We Don't Talk About

 One in five people globally could be categorised as neurodivergent — roughly 15–20% of the population.
-More prevalent than diabetes.
-More than severe mobility restrictions.
-More than asthma.
+More prevalent than diabetes, than asthma, than severe mobility restrictions.
 If you lead a team of twenty, three or four of them think, process, and work differently from the way your office was designed to operate.

 ADHD.
 Dyslexia.
 Autism.
 Dyspraxia.
 Not edge cases.
 They're the fabric of every team I've ever worked with — whether anyone said so or not.

+In Singapore, awareness is catching up fast.
+Search interest for "neurodiversity" increased 60x between 2019 and 2024, making Singapore the 8th-highest globally for the term.
 But attention and action aren't the same thing.
-A March 2025 white paper from BCG and SG Enable surveyed neurodivergent employees in Singapore and found that 62% report being misjudged as having a poor attitude.
+A March 2025 white paper from BCG and SG Enable surveyed neurodivergent employees here and found that 62% report being misjudged as having a poor attitude.
 Fifty-five percent sense fear or isolation at work because colleagues become distant.
 Fifty-three percent cite a lack of accommodative policies.

 These aren't stories about people who can't do the work.
 They're stories about workplaces that weren't designed for how they do it.